elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 There are a couple tips we recommend developers to follow when writing documentation:

-  * Keep the first paragraph of the documentation concise and simple.
+  * Keep the first paragraph of the documentation concise and simple, typically one-line.
 Tools like ExDoc uses the first line to generate a summary.

   * Markdown uses backticks (`` ` ``) to quote code.
 Elixir builds on top of that to automatically generate links when modules or function names are referenced.
 For this reason, always use full module names.
 If you have a module called `MyApp.Hello`, always reference it as `` `MyApp.Hello` `` and never as `` `Hello` ``.
 Function names must be referenced by name and arity if they are local, as in `` `world/1` ``, or by module, name and arity if pointing to an external module: `` `MyApp.Hello.world/1` ``.
 Referencing a `@callback` can be done by prepending `c:`, as in `` `c:world/1` ``.

-  * If using headings, always start from the second heading by using `##`.
+  * When using headings, always start from the second heading by using `##`.
 The first heading is reserved to the module or function name itself.

 ## Doctests